xrdocs/xrdocs.github.io/_getting-started/ios-xr-ciscolive-las-vegas-2023.md

 ## Misc

 - Product or Strategy Overviews: 30min to provide a high-level overview of new Cisco products, features, and solutions.
-- Customer Success Stories: 30min sessions, delivered by Cisco customers and staff, focused on best practices and recommendations for deploying, managing and extending Cisco product features and capabilities.
 - DevNet: 45min labs and demos focused on automation, programmability, telemetry and application hosting.

 | Session Code | Title                                                                                                 |